Short N.2B Seaplane (1917)

 I preferred the V-1 flying bomb because of its simple jet engine, which could accelerate the speed of the flying bomb up to 400 mph.
 The position and size of the wings were also good as it enabled the easy and faster movement to allow air into the engine.

-Vickers valiant BMK.1 (1955)
+Vickers Valiant BMK.1 (1955)

 The Vickers valiant first known as the Canberra was established during the First World War by the royal army in Britain.
-The V-valiant had its origin in 1944 as a high-speed bomber in high attitudes without any defensive armament.
+The V-valiant had its origin in 1944 as a high-speed bomber in high attitude without any defensive armament.
 The English electric is the company that was appointed to develop the V-valiant.
 The Canberra was first designed as a twin-engine flying bomber, which was an imitation of the two fuselage-mounted engines of the Metrovick F.2/4, which made the authorities doubt its efficiency since the two fuselages mounted engine operated in low altitude while the Canberra was meant to operate in high altitudes (Buttler 2005).

 Sir George Nelson who was the chairperson of the English Electrical company first launched the Canberra.
 The Canberra was therefore designed in a simple way, which resembled a Gloster meteor scaled-up with a wing.
 The fuselage had circular tapering at both ends as the cockpit was placed aside in such a way that it had no protrusions and the wings were separated with the tubular engine.
 The Canberra was jet-powered just like the V-1 flying bomb though its shape was more of a mosquito mold hence increasing the capacity to load more bombs and therefore able to fit the two most powerful engines in a compatible and aerodynamic way (Beamont 1996).